vamb/aboutus/en-US/terms/buyer_agreement.md

 ---
-name: Buyer's Agreements
+name: Buyer's Agreement
 ---

-## Buyer's Agreements
+## Buyer's Agreement

 Welcome to the www.emarineonline.com website and/or the Marine Online mobile app.